openxla/stablehlo/docs/spec_draft.md

 `process_id = (replica_id, partition_id)`, where
 `replica_id ∊ replica_ids = [0, ..., num_replicas-1]` and
 `partition_id ∊ partition_ids = [0, ..., num_partitions-1]` which both have
 type `ui32`.

 The size of the grid is known statically for every program, and the position within the grid is known statically for every process.
+Each process has access to its position within the grid via the `replica_id` and `partition_id` ops.

 Within the grid, the programs can all be the same (in the "Single Program, Multiple Data" style), can all be different (in the "Multiple Program, Multiple Data" style) or something in between.
-Each program has access to its position within the grid via the `replica_id` and `partition_id` ops.

 Within the grid, the processes are mostly independent from each other - they have separate operation statuses, separate input/intermediate/output values and